hleiss/polyrec-SML/README.md

 translates expressions of the abstract syntax to an intermediate language FLINT, which does its own type-based optimizations.
-However, the suggested fix in doc/arity-problem.doc is insufficient: a bug is raised not only for arity mismatches as in `fun f x = f x x', but also for arity-correct declarations like `fun f x = f (x,x)' (cf. Example21 and Example22 of example.sml).
+However, the suggested fix in doc/arity-problem.doc is insufficient: a bug is raised not only for arity mismatches as in `fun f x = f x x`, but also for arity-correct declarations like `fun f x = f (x,x)` (cf. Example22 and Example23 of example.sml).

 Hans Leiß, June 20, 2023. h.leiss (at) gmx.de